socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'updater.server.url' => 'https://updates.nextcloud.com/updater_server/',

-URL that Nextcloud should use to look for updates
+URL that cyfrSpaces should use to look for updates

 Defaults to ``https://updates.nextcloud.com/updater_server/``